What is compounding pharmacy?

 KAREN B. / Pewaukee, WI

-Working with a prescriber, a compounding pharmacist can prepare customized medications and meet the individual needs of children, adults, and animals:
+Working with a prescriber, a compounding pharmacist can prepare customized medications that meet the individual needs of children, adults, and animals:

-• When a pharmacist can combine several medications to increase adherence.
+- When combining several medications can increase adherence.

-• When manufactured drugs are listed in shortage by FDA.
+- When a manufactured drug is listed as “currently in shortage” by FDA.

 Lorem Ispsum Another CTA to find a pharmacy or similar directive associated with page content.